SilkRose/Pony/stories/fleetfall/fleetfall.md

 *If one of us became captain, I'm sure we'd have the pull to make something happen.*

 *But, if that's the case, why would it still be the way it is?
-There have been previous captains involved in scandals before us.*
+Plenty of captains have been involved in scandals before us.*

 *Wait, if one of us becomes captain, that's going to make it worse.*